Fort Wayne UNITED Tie Day

 The Choose Success Initiative allows African American males, ages 14-18, to be exposed to the positive outcomes of good decisions, and the negative consequences of poor decisions.
 Over a two-day period, participants witness sentencing in the courtroom of Superior Court Judge Wendy Davis, spend a half day at Indiana Tech University and then have a hands-on experience at the building trades with trainers and skilled instructors.

-Fort Wayne UNITED participates in the Global Leadership Summit every year.
+Fort Wayne UNITED participates in the Global Leadership Summit and Leaders Lunch every year.
 Fort Wayne UNITED participants join other Fort Wayne residents at this annual two-day event that provides world-class leadership training.
 For more information about the Summit click here.